 What is a Credit Card Issuer?

 A credit card issuer is a bank or credit union who offers credit cards.
-The credit card issuer makes the credit limit available to cardholders and is responsible for sending payments to merchants for purchases made with credit cards from that bank.
-The top U.S. credit card issuers include Chase, Bank of America, American Express, Wells Fargo, U.S. Bank, Citi, Discover, and Capital One.
+The credit card issuer extends a credit limit to cardholders who qualify for the credit card.
+When consumers make credit card purchases, the credit card issuer is responsible for sending payments to merchants for purchases made with credit cards from that bank.
+The top U.S. credit card issuers by 2017 market share (according to the Nilson Report):

 How Credit Card Issuers Issue Credit Cards